 11 July 2025, Belgrade, Serbia - The SPARKUP Project officially started with a successful launch event held in Belgrade on 5-6 June, bringing together key partners and stakeholders from across Southern, Central, and Eastern Europe.

-Amid evolving Chemical, Biological, Radiological, Nuclear, and Explosives (CBRNE) risks in Southern Central and Eastern Europe, SPARKUP aims to enhance regional preparedness and response capacities through strengthened collaboration and knowledge exchange.
+Amid evolving Chemical, Biological, Radiological, Nuclear, and Explosives (CBRNE) risks in Southern, Central, and Eastern Europe, SPARKUP aims to enhance regional preparedness and response capacities through strengthened collaboration and knowledge exchange.
+The project is designed to foster cross-sectoral career pathways and build lasting innovation capacity in Widening countries by equipping CBRNE professionals with advanced skills, strategic exposure, and access to an international, interdisciplinary network.

 Funded by the Horizon Europe programme, the project addresses existing gaps within the European Research Area (ERA) by promoting career mobility between academic and non-academic sectors.
 By fostering synergies among universities, research institutions, industry, and government actors, SPARKUP is helping to build a skilled, adaptable workforce and a more interconnected research and innovation ecosystem, capable of addressing complex CBRNE-related challenges.